Skip to main content

 What is the deadline to file a Houston pedestrian accident lawsuit?

 Two years from the date of the crash under Texas Civil Practice & Remedies Code §16.003.
 If the pedestrian was killed, the wrongful-death statute of limitations is also two years from the date of death under §16.003(b).
-Claims involving the City of Houston, Harris County, or METRO can trigger Texas Tort Claims Act notice deadlines as short as six months.
+Claims involving the City of Houston, Harris County, METRO, or the State of Texas can trigger Texas Tort Claims Act notice deadlines as short as six months under §101.101.
+METRO bus and rail incidents in particular have strict short-fuse notice requirements that must be addressed in the first weeks of the case.

 Can I recover if I was crossing outside a crosswalk in Houston?

 Yes, in many cases.
 Texas Civil Practice & Remedies Code §33.001 applies a modified comparative-fault rule: you can recover as long as you are 50% or less at fault.
-Texas Transportation Code §552.005 imposes a duty on every driver to exercise due care toward pedestrians — including those crossing mid-block.
-The carrier will argue otherwise; we push back with sight-line photographs and the physical evidence.
+Texas Transportation Code §552.005 imposes a duty on every driver to exercise due care to avoid colliding with a pedestrian — including pedestrians crossing mid-block. §552.005 also requires drivers to give warning by sounding the horn when necessary and to exercise proper precaution upon observing a child or any obviously confused or incapacitated person on a roadway.
+The carrier will argue you were at fault for crossing outside a crosswalk; we push back with sight-line photographs, lighting conditions, vehicle speed, and the physical evidence on the road.

 Does my own auto insurance cover me as a pedestrian struck by a driver?

-Often yes.
+Often yes — and many pedestrians and their families never realize they have this coverage.
 Texas Personal Injury Protection (PIP) on your auto policy applies whether you were driving, riding as a passenger, on a bike, or struck as a pedestrian.
-Uninsured Motorist (UM) and Underinsured Motorist (UIM) coverage on your auto policy generally applies to a pedestrian struck by an at-fault driver who is uninsured or under-insured.
+PIP defaults to $2,500 per person under Tex.
+Ins.
+Code §1952.151 unless you rejected it in writing.
+Uninsured Motorist (UM) and Underinsured Motorist (UIM) coverage on your auto policy generally also applies to a pedestrian struck by an at-fault driver who is uninsured or under-insured.
 A resident relative's policy may also apply.
+We map every available policy in the household.

 What if the driver who hit me ran from the scene?

 Texas treats a hit-and-run with an unidentified driver as an Uninsured Motorist claim when there is corroborating evidence — independent witness testimony, surveillance video, or physical contact with the phantom vehicle.
-We pursue surveillance footage from nearby businesses, traffic-camera video, and witness IDs.
-Texas Transportation Code §550.021 makes leaving the scene of an injury crash a felony, and a criminal hit-and-run conviction can support exemplary damages under §41.003 in the civil case.
+We pursue surveillance footage from nearby businesses, traffic-camera video, and witness IDs in the first 72 hours, before footage is overwritten.
+Texas Transportation Code §550.021 makes leaving the scene of an injury crash a felony, §550.023 imposes a driver's duty to render aid and exchange information, and a criminal hit-and-run conviction can support exemplary damages under §41.003 in the civil case.

 Are there special damages available if my loved one was killed as a pedestrian?

 Yes.
-Texas wrongful-death law under Civil Practice & Remedies Code Chapter 71 allows the surviving spouse, children, and parents to recover for loss of love, companionship, and financial support.
-A survival action under §71.021 also belongs to the estate for the pain, suffering, and medical bills the deceased experienced before death.
+Texas wrongful-death law under Civil Practice & Remedies Code Chapter 71 allows the surviving spouse, children, and parents to recover for loss of love, companionship, financial support, and mental anguish.
+A survival action under §71.021 also belongs to the estate for the conscious pain, suffering, and medical bills the deceased experienced between injury and death.
+Exemplary damages are available on clear and convincing evidence of gross negligence — DWI, criminal hit-and-run, racing, and knowing distraction all support gross-negligence pleadings.

 Where will my Houston pedestrian case be filed?